 - Finish it off with Thai basil leaves and kaffir lime leaves.
 Turn off the stove.
 Stir.

 - Optional: add water to thin out the sauce slightly.
-I added 2 tbsp, and later added another 2 tbsp.
+I added a 1/4 cup of water.
 Serve with brown rice (white rice or quinoa).
 Enjoy!